bennytemmerman/toha/content/posts/Linux/LazyCache/mirror.md

                    ▼                                             ▼
        ┌──────────────────────┐                      ┌──────────────────────┐
        │ Public Debian/Ubuntu │                      │  Public Rocky/Alma/OL │
-       │   Upstream Mirrors   │                      │   Upstream Mirrors   │
+       │   upstream mirrors   │                      │   upstream mirrors   │
        └──────────────────────┘                      └──────────────────────┘
 ```

-### Core mechanics
+### 2.1 Core mechanics

-1. **The Request:** An internal host issues an update request (e.g., `apt install` or `dnf install`).
+1. **The Request:**
+An internal host issues an update request (e.g., `apt install` or `dnf install`).
 The request is routed directly to the local Nginx caching instance.
-2. **Cache Interrogation:** Nginx checks its local storage path (`/var/cache/nginx/repo_cache`) using a cryptographic hash of the URI query.
+2. **Cache Interrogation:**
+Nginx checks its local storage path (`/var/cache/nginx/repo_cache`) using a cryptographic hash of the URI query.
-3. **Cache Hit (Local Delivery):** If the package exists and is valid, Nginx serves the payload immediately at local network speeds (1Gbps/10Gbps+), bypassing the WAN entirely.
+3. **Cache Hit (Local Delivery):**
+If the package exists and is valid, Nginx serves the payload immediately at local network speeds (1Gbps/10Gbps+), bypassing the WAN entirely.
-4. **Cache Miss (Lazy Load):** If the package is missing, Nginx opens a single background connection to the authoritative public mirror, streams the asset directly to the client, and concurrently serializes it to the local cache disk for future requests.
+4. **Cache Miss (Lazy Load):**
+If the package is missing, Nginx opens a single background connection to the authoritative public mirror, streams the asset directly to the client, and concurrently serializes it to the local cache disk for future requests.

 ---

-## The monolithic vs. on-demand comparison
+## 3. The monolithic vs. on-demand comparison

 | Operational Metric | Full Repository Mirror (`rsync`) | Pull-Through Cache (Nginx Proxy) |
 | --- | --- | --- |